 Wind chill factor: A measure of the combined chilling effect of wind and temperature.
 The advantage of wind chill factor over other measured methods is that it represents a real rate of cooling.
 For example, the combination of a specific temperature and wind speed can be related to how fast exposed flesh will freeze.
 See Appendix C Table 2 Wind Chill Calculation Chart of Hot Weather-Related Hazards Cause Symptoms Treatment Prevention Heat Rash Hot humid environment; plugged sweat glands.
 Red bumpy rash with severe itching.
 Change into dry clothes and move to a cool area.
 Rinse skin with cool water.
 Wash regularly to keep skin clean and dry.
 Sunburn Too much exposure to the sun.
 Red, painful, or blistering and peeling skin If the skin blisters, seek medical aid.
 Use skin lotions (avoid topical anesthetics) and work in the shade.
 Work in the shade; cover skin with clothing; apply skin lotions with a sun protection factor of at least 15.
 People with fair skin should be cautious.
 Heat Cramps Heavy sweating drains a person's body of salt, which cannot be replaced by just drinking water.
 Painful cramps in arms, legs or stomach, which occur suddenly at work or later at home.
 Heat cramps are serious because they can be a warning of other more dangerous heat induced illnesses.
 Move to a cool area; loosen clothing and drink cool salted water (1 tsp.
 Salt per gallon of water) or commercial fluid replacement beverage.
 If the cramps are severe or don't go away, seek medical aid.
 Reduce activity levels and/or heat exposure.
 Drink fluids regularly.
 Employees should check on each other to help spot the symptoms that often precede heat stroke.
 Fainting Fluid loss and inadequate water intake.
-Sudden fainting after at least two hours of work; cool moist skin; weak pulse. clothing; make person lie down; and if the person is conscious, offer sips of cool water.
+Sudden fainting after at least two hours of work; cool moist skin; weak pulse.
+GET MEDICAL ATTENTION.
+Assess need for CPR.
+Move to a cool area; loosen clothing; make person lie down; and if the person is conscious, offer sips of cool water.
+Fainting may also be due to other illnesses.
 Reduce activity levels and/or heat exposure.
 Drink fluids regularly.
 Employees should check on each other to help spot the symptoms that often precede heat stroke.